 Posts on Ethical Fashion and Shopping

-This informative article was written by Shannon Whitehead, a sustainable apparel consultant who was also the co-designer of the Versalette.
+This informative article was written by Shannon Whitehead, a sustainable apparel consultant.
 Shannon explains six big reasons why we should care about what’s in our closets.
 She also links to resources where we can learn more about the serious issues she raises.
 Did you know that there are chemicals on our clothes?
 Scary, but true!

 Sally from “Already Pretty” explores a variety of issues in this comprehensive post, including ethical manufacturing processes.
 The main crux outlined is that consumers have very high expectations for the clothing we purchase.
 We want variety, quality construction, low prices, local production, and ethical practices all at the same time, but such wishes don’t match up with the realities of the marketplace.
 If you read this article, I also recommend you explore the comments section, as some excellent points are made there as well.